Small Businesses Deliver

 Ford Transit Connect

 Small cargo vans such as the Ford Transit Connect have been popular in Europe for years, and their value to U.S. small business owners has really shown itself since these vehicles started coming to America.
-The Transit Connect is currently the best-seller in this segment, available with short or long wheelbase, a choice of engines as well as a number of available convenience features.
+The Transit Connect is available with short or long wheelbase, a choice of engines as well as a number of available convenience features.
 With the larger model, Transit Connect can handle 128.6 cubic feet of cargo, accommodating items up to 87 inches long, 48 inches wide and 49 inches tall.

 Ford Transit Connect